stormblog/sircmpwn.github.io/_posts/2014-02-02-The-worst-bugs.md

 For some years now, I've worked on a kernel for Texas Instruments calculators called [KnightOS](https://github.com/KnightOS/kernel).
 This kernel is written entirely in assembly, and targets the old-school z80 processor from back in 1976.
-This classic processor was built before there was any concept of protection rings.
+This classic processor was built without any concept of protection rings.
 It's an 8-bit processor, with 150-some instructions and (in this application) 32K of RAM and 32K of Flash.
 This stuff is so old, I ended up writing most of the KnightOS toolchain from scratch rather than try to